Last Updated on February 22, 2023 by Janine

 - Comfortable walking shoes – You’re bound to do a really significant amount of walking during your trip to Mexico City… I mean, even the museums are massive!
 Needless to say, comfortable shoes are essential.

 I love this pair of sneakers because they’re cute and practical.
-Just make sure you break them in BEFORE you leave.
 My other go-to is a pair of Vans slip-ons.
 If you’re someone who needs more arch support, you can’t go wrong with a pair of running shoes!

 - Walking sandals – Sandals will help keep your feet nice and cool on hot days, but because you’re bound to be walking so much, make sure you choose comfy ones.
-Chacos are a versatile option that will serve you well anywhere in Mexico.
-For something a little dressier, a pair of Birkenstocks will do.
-Though, they aren’t as comfortable for walking long distances.
+Chacos are a versatile option that will serve you well anywhere in Mexico (I have these ones).
+For something a little less sporty, a pair of Birkenstocks will do.
+However, they aren’t as comfortable for walking long distances.

 Accessories